pagkly/Zed/Investopedia3/Leverage Ratio.md

 The consumer leverage ratio is used to quantify the amount of debt the average American consumer has relative to their [disposable income](https://www.investopedia.com/terms/d/disposableincome.asp).

 Some economists have stated that the rapid increase in consumer debt levels has been a contributing factor to corporate earnings growth over the past few decades.
-Others blamed the high level of consumer debt as a major cause of the [great recession](https://www.investopedia.com/terms/g/great-recession.asp).
+Others blamed the high level of consumer debt as a major cause of the [[great recession]](https://www.investopedia.com/terms/g/great-recession.asp).

 Consumer leverage ratio\=Total household debtDisposable personal income\\text{Consumer leverage ratio} = \\frac{\\text{Total household debt}}{\\text{Disposable personal income}}